Please ensure Javascript is enabled for purposes of website accessibility

 State Programs and their Evaluation Coordinators

 The state programs work with the Special Olympics Research and Evaluation Team.
-Four Special Olympics State Programs are currently taking part in the first phase of Project ALL STAR (Arizona, Minnesota, Pennsylvania, and Wisconsin).
-In 2025, two more programs (Colorado and New Mexico) will participate in Project ALL STAR.
-In each state program, there is an Evaluation Coordinator who is dedicated to athletes participating in Project ALL STAR.
+In each state Program, there is an Evaluation Coordinator who is dedicated to athletes participating in Project ALL STAR.
+The Special Olympics State Programs that are currently taking part in Project ALL STAR are:

 What do the Evaluation Coordinators do?